Renault Twizy: Battery

 The 6.1 kWh lithium-ion battery is located underneath the front seat.
 Both motor variants carry the same weight of 474 kg, including batteries of 100 kg.
 The range is homologated at 100 km.
 In real conditions, Renault announces around 80 km.
-At high speed and no eco-driving) the Twizy's range is about 50 km.
+At high speed and no eco-driving the Twizy's range is about 50 km.

 The battery can be charged with an extendable spiral cable stored beneath a flap at the front of the vehicle.

 The integrated charger is compatible with roadside battery charging facilities as well as the standard 220-240 V 10 A household electrical supply.
 Charging an empty battery takes around three-and-a-half hours.

 A planned Renault battery plant near Paris was delayed due to technical constraints.
 Construction will start in the second quarter of 2012 and production of batteries is expected to begin in 2014 or 2015.
-In the meantime Renault intends to buy batteries for its EV range from a joint venture between Nissan Motor and NEC as well as LG Chem of South Korea.
+In the meantime Renault intends to buy batteries for its EV range from a joint venture between Nissan and NEC as well as LG Chem of South Korea.

 Twizy is only supplied with LG Chem modules.
 Batteries are assembled in Renault Valladolid plant.

 Safety

-The Twizy 80 in its standard European configuration received two stars in the Euro NCAP Quadricycle Ratings in 2014.
+The Twizy 80 in its standard European market configuration received two stars in the Euro NCAP Quadricycle Ratings in 2014.